rsyncOSX/RsyncProcessStreaming/CODE_QUALITY.md

 - **Documentation:** Add DocC comments for public types (`RsyncProcess`, `ProcessHandlers`, `RsyncProcessError`) and describe the error-priority ordering and streaming guarantees.
 Link to the new feature guide for quick starts.
 - **Logging flexibility:** Current helpers log only in DEBUG; expose a configurable logger or verbosity level so production troubleshooting can opt-in.
 - **Config defaults:** `useFileHandler` could be inferred from a non-noop `fileHandler`, reducing one boolean.
 Consider clarifying rsync v3 behavior flag in docs/tests.
-- **Environment and edge-case tests:** Add coverage for custom `environment`, empty output, stderr-only runs, and repeated executions to validate accumulator resets.
+- **Environment and edge-case tests:** Add coverage for custom `environment`, empty output, and stderr-only runs.

 ---